 Origin of the Welsh Terrier Dog Breed

 It was only a short while until the American Kennel Club (AKC) quickly recognized them, so they’ve been part of the AKC for more than 130 years.
-By 1900, the Welsh Terrier Club of America was formed further ensuring that this breed would remain quite popular within the United States for many years to come.
+By 1900, the Welsh Terrier Club of America was formed to ensure this breed would remain immensely popular in the United States for many years.

 Alternate Names used to describe the Welsh Terrier dog breed